-The term 'Distressed Securities' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Distressed Securities' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Distressed Securities refer to a corporation’s financial instruments when the underlying companies are nearing or actually undergoing bankruptcy presently.
 Because such a firm is unable to cover all of its various financial responsibilities, its financial instruments will have undergone a dramatic decline in value.
 Yet thanks to the implied volatility that comes along with such inherent risk, the instruments actually provide investors with the very real possibilities of enormous returns.
 Such securities might be comprised of corporate bonds, trade claims, bank debt preferred stock, or common stock shares.

 In the challenging investing climate of today, there are often many investors competing for opportunities which are bargain priced that might come with higher risk in the form of such Distressed Securities.
 There are scenarios where investors will carefully study up on the company plight and determine that it is not actually so serious as the market and public perceive it to be.

 Because of this, they believe that their investments bought at a steep discount may increase dramatically in value as the situation of the company’s finances becomes finally resolved.
 There are other cases where the investors agree with analysts that the firm may fall into bankruptcy.
 Yet they might be confident at the same time that the liquidation proceeds will be sufficient to cover the value of the securities which they obtain at a drastic discount to face value.